UnclaimedBloom6/IllegalMap/README.md

 - Forge
 - ChatTriggers

-1. Download the .zip from github
+1. Download the .zip from github (Code -> Download ZIP)
 2. Extract the folder
-3. Open the folder until you get to the one named exactly "IllegalMap"
+3. Open the folder until you get to the one named exactly "IllegalMap" (It should contain the index, settings, rooms and metadata files)
 4. Move the "IllegalMap" folder into .minecraft/config/ChatTriggers/modules
 5. Run '/ct load' in-game
 6. Done!